content-left-bg.png

 Delivery model

-Schools are approved to deliver kindergarten in accordance with the number of kindergarten children registered and the setting.
+Schools are approved to deliver a kindergarten program, based on the number of registered kindergarten children, in one of the following settings:

 Foundations for Success